discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 <Tab title="99CM">
 <Divider text="Nightmare"/>
 <Message>
-If you are replacing the <Specialization eliteSpecialization="Firebrand" />, check <Specialization eliteSpecialization="Firebrand" /> [guide](/builds/guardian/hybrid-firebrand) where you will find information regarding swapping to <Specialization eliteSpecialization="Dragonhunter"/>.
+If you are replacing the <Specialization name="Firebrand" />, check <Specialization name="Firebrand" /> [guide](/builds/guardian/hybrid-firebrand) where you will find information regarding swapping to <Specialization name="Dragonhunter"/>.
 </Message>
 - Please check the [CC distribution](/guides/cc-distribution) to contribute your share of the necessary CC!
 - Please also read through the [nightmare fractal page](/fractals/nightmare) for general encounter information!